Chillerton: Name

+Chillerton Down

-The nearby Chillerton Down is the site of an unfinished Iron Age promontory fort and a 229 m antenna for the Isle of Wight radio station broadcasting on 107.00 MHz, as well as several other stations.
+The nearby Chillerton Down is the site of an unfinished Iron Age promontory fort (the only one of its type on the Isle of Wight, called Five Barrows) and a 229 m antenna for the Isle of Wight radio station broadcasting on 107.00 MHz, as well as several other stations.
 It is the village's most prominent feature and can be seen from most parts of the island.
 It is known as the Chillerton Down transmitting station.
 Chillerton Down is flown by Paragliders in a E to SE wind and on days with good thermals the top of the mast can be reached.